Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Yes, high-stakes licensing exams can be taken online when remote proctoring is used to protect exam content and academic integrity.

-Do licensing requirements vary based on the state?
+Do licensure requirements vary based on the state?

-For example, lawyers and teachers may need to meet different criteria or complete different processes to be licensed in different states.
+For example, lawyers and teachers may need to meet different requirements to be licensed in other states.
+However, some transfer automatically, or the process may be adjusted for those who are already licensed elsewhere through reciprocity agreements or endorsement.